 In some cases, a non-contractual payment that an employer is accustomed to making or that the employee reasonably expects to receive will be judged to be employment earnings and thus taxable.
 This is often the case where there is no contractual pay in lieu of notice clause in the contract of employment, but the employer generally pays in lieu when dismissing an employee.

 Finally, the payment of legal costs by the employer direct to the employee's solicitor in respect of the settlement agreement is not subject to tax as long as the payment is made pursuant to a specific term in the settlement agreement and is in discharge of the solicitor's costs incurred solely in connection with the termination of the employee's employment.

 Changes to the rules on taxation of termination payments will come into force on 6 April 2018.
-Under proposals on which it has consulted, all termination payments that would have been treated as general earnings if the employee had worked his or her notice period will be subject to tax and national insurance; all payments in lieu of notice, whether contractual or not, will be subject to tax and national insurance; and the £30,000 exemption will apply to payments relating directly to the termination of the employment.
+Under provisions in the Finance (No.2) Act 2017, all termination payments that would have been treated as general earnings if the employee had worked his or her notice period will be subject to tax and national insurance; all payments in lieu of notice, whether contractual or not, will be subject to tax and national insurance; and the £30,000 exemption will apply to payments relating directly to the termination of the employment.
 The changes will affect payments made on or after 6 April 2018 in relation to terminations that take place on or after that date.